3 min read

 Charles's practical streak surfaced opportunistically: business dealings, travel, and material comfort when circumstances allowed.
 But Te never ran his life.
 It served convenience, not conquest.
 He exited the army when it suited him and later lived comfortably without chasing prominence.
 For an ENFP, that's Te in balance — useful, not ruling.

-Why He Fit Joséphine (and Why He Wasn’t the Future)
+Why He Fit Joséphine — and Why He Wasn't the Future

-With Joséphine (ENFJ), Charles formed a near-ideal ENFJ × ENFP bond: warmth meets authenticity; coordination meets spontaneity.
+With Joséphine (ENFJ), Charles formed a near-ideal ENFJ × ENFP pairing: warmth meets authenticity; coordination meets spontaneity.
 For a woman who spent her days regulating an emperor and a court, Charles offered something priceless — emotional rest without withdrawal.
-She could be needy with him because he didn’t need managing.
+She could be needy with him because he didn't need managing.

 But ENFPs are not infrastructure.
 Charles never aimed to replace Napoleon's role as provider of security and legitimacy.
 He didn't try — and that restraint is part of his psychological coherence.
 The relationship was intense, real, and time-bound.
 When stability returned, it resolved cleanly.